Go beyond your academic experience!

 Employability forums emphasize that students must acquire 21st-century skills and focus more on critical thinking, communication skills and social perspectives.

 The recognition will appear on your official transcripts validating your intercultural experiences and your achievements.
-Moreover, students enrolled in the uOGlobal recognition will be able to participate in exclusive events and a VIP career fair.
+Moreover, students enrolled in the uOGlobal recognition will be invited to exclusive events and a VIP career fair.

 Who : Full-time undergraduate students of all faculties (open to both Canadian and international students)